RozhakDev/SkyHack/README.md

 ## 🚨 Disclaimer
 This tool is for educational and research purposes only.
 Misuse of this tool is illegal and unethical.
 The developers are not responsible for any harm caused by its use.
 Use responsibly and within the law.

-## 📜 License
+📜 License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.
+This project is not open source.
+Access and usage rights are strictly reserved for authorized users only.
+Unauthorized distribution or modification is prohibited.
+See the `LICENSE` file for more details.